brianpartridge/BPStatusBar/README.md

 ## Usage

+- Show a status

+        [BPStatusBar showStatus:@"Something Happened"];

 - Show a status with a spinner

-        [BPStatusBar showWithStatus:@"Working..."];
+        [BPStatusBar showActivityWithStatus:@"Working..."];

-- Show a message with an image and dismiss after 1 second
+- Show a message with a success image and dismiss after 1 second

         [BPStatusBar showWithSuccess:@"Download Finished!"];

 - See the included demo app for more.

-## Known Issues
+## Known Limitations

-- Rotation support is untested.
+- Rotation is not supported.
+Suggestions welcome.
-- Timing hacks when restoring the system status bar.
+- Works best with the UIStatusBarStyleBlackOpaque, using UIStatusBarStyleBlackTranslucent may not look right when the system statusbar reappears.
+- No support for a determinate progress indicator.
+This is replacing the system statusbar and ideally shouldn't be displayed for extended periods of time.

 ## License